Kilemonn/Cpp-SocketLibrary/README.md

 - Run make

-### Windows - WARNING: Windows support is very limitted and still a work in progress.
+### NOTE: Windows support is still a work in progress.

-- Manual compilation
-- Required libraries:
-  - windows.h
-  - winsock2.h
-  - ws2tcpip.h
-  - iphlpapi.h

 ## Usage Examples